mcraiha/CommonSecrets/SPECIFICATIONS.md

 ###### Iterations

 Integer that tells how many iterations have to be done.
-Minimum value is 1, recommended is something over 100 000
+Minimum value is 1, recommended is something over 100 000 and the maximum is 2 147 483 647.

 #### Identifier